 - and the Fiori Lighthouse scenarios as a discussion starter for future innovation desires

-Selecting apps only based on past usage or what you know from Business Suite can result in missing some of the best new innovations of S/4HANA.
-However now that there are over 1250 Fiori apps available, trying to find the best new apps to use can be challenging.
+Selecting apps only based on past usage or what you know from Business Suite can result in missing some of the best new innovations of SAP S/4HANA.
+However now that there are over 1680 Fiori apps available, trying to find the best new apps to use can be challenging.
 So the Fiori lighthouse scenarios is a concise deck to highlight some of the best of the best apps for selected core business roles and industries.
 The intention is to use the deck as a starting point for discussions with the business.

 We also have a UX Virtual Bootcamp video explaining the Fiori Lighthouse scenarios deck further here which customers and partners can use to upskill.